josharsh/good-weather/README.md

 1. Open Visual Studio Code.
 2. Navigate to the Extensions view by clicking on the square icon on the sidebar or pressing `Ctrl+Shift+X`.
-3. Search for "Weather" in the Extensions Marketplace.
+3. Search for "Good-Weather" in the Extensions Marketplace.
 4. Click on the Install button to add the extension to your VS Code.

 ## How to Use